 Alternatively, you can also put the sugar, lemon juice and water in a small saucepan and caramelize them that way then pour them into the round pans, but I’m always trying to save on the number of dishes I have to wash, ergo, I caramelize the sugar right in the pans.

 Once you have your caramelized sugar ready, you can pour the flan mixture into the pans, dividing equally.
 Make sure you pour the mixture through a sieve to catch any remaining solids from the egg.
 This will give you a smoother flan.
 Cover each pan with foil and place in a large pan with sides.
-Place the pan in an oven (pre-heat to 350degrees F) and pour enough hot water in the pan so that the level comes almost half way up the sides of the round pans.
-Cook at 350 degrees F for two hours.
+Place the pan in an oven (pre-heat to 350 degrees F) and pour enough hot water in the pan so that the level comes almost half way up the sides of the round pans.
+Cook at 350 degrees F for one hour or until the center of the flan is no longer jiggly.

 You can cook it faster at a higher temp, but if you let the flan mixture come to a boil, you will end up with craters or holes throughout your flan.
 Some people don’t mind the craters, it certainly doesn’t take away from the flavor, but to others, the sign of a good flan is the absence of craters.